MicrosoftEdge/WebView2Samples/WebView2APISample/README.md

 - [Microsoft Edge (Chromium)](https://www.microsoftedgeinsider.com/download/) installed on a supported OS.
 Currently we recommend the latest version of the Edge Canary channel.
 - [Visual Studio](https://visualstudio.microsoft.com/vs/) with C++ support installed.
+- Latest pre-release version of our [WebView2 SDK](https://aka.ms/webviewnuget), which is included in this project.

 ## Build the WebView2 API Sample